 Even though the equal height of particular groups in this shot appears to be fairly decent, for a more unified look, you’d better change the pattern of heights.

 Very frequently great shots and excellent poses may be ruined because one of the models is covered up.
 This one little imperfection usually catches the eye, spoils the impression from the whole photo and won't go unnoticed by the clients.
-Before you take large family photos, examine each member of the group carefully and check if all of them see the camera perfectly.
+Before you take large group photos, examine each member of the group carefully and check if all of them see the camera perfectly.
 When a model doesn't see a camera, it means that a photographer won't see him/her either.
 However, some people mistakenly think that if they do see the camera, their faces aren’t covered.
 That's why it is a task of a photographer to check that everyone is seen in a frame.

 One of the hardest challenges for a photographer is to organize a group for formal shots.
 A person can slightly alter a position of his/her hand or leg and, as a result, a photo won't look the same.
 You need to be very patient, especially if a group consists of more than five people.
 Finally, you have positioned one model, but someone else has changed his/her pose and you have to start all over again!
 Don't be afraid to experiment and play around with poses if a formal group photo isn't a necessity.
 Especially if you take wedding photos.
-View more wedding photography poses to try at a wedding photoshoot.
+View more wedding photography poses to try at a wedding group photoshoot.
 You can use some of the following creative group photo ideas, for instance, position a group on a couch and a floor lazily hanging out as if they are spending a night watching movies together or ask them to run happily towards a camera.

 If you need models to be placed at different levels, it might be a great idea to organize a photo session in a place with stairs.
 One of the most remarkable group photo poses is when everybody sits on a different step.
 It is an effective way to get rid of those height patterns which divert viewers' attention and to make a group look like a unity.
 Aside from posing on the stairs, you may ask models to sit on boulders, fallen logs or other similar surfaces.